Punith1117/simple-calculator/README.md

 # simple-calculator
-Project5 in The Odin Project
+Project5

+-continued to learn and gain confidence in html, css and js.